Keith Downing: Coaching spell

 In February 2009, he was appointed assistant manager at League Two side Port Vale.
 This was a temporary appointment to help manager Dean Glover, and both men left the club in May 2009.
 In July 2009, Downing was appointed the academy coach at West Bromwich Albion.
-He served as joint-assistant head coach for the "Baggies" under Steve Clarke and in December 2013 temporarily took over first-team duties at the Premier League club after Clarke was sacked and before Pepe Mel was appointed as manager early the following month.
+He served as joint-assistant head coach for the "Baggies" under Steve Clarke and in December 2013 temporarily took over first-team duties at the Premier League club after Clarke was sacked and before Pepe Mel was appointed manager early the following month.
 He was not a popular figure with fans at The Hawthorns due to his years of service at Black Country derby rivals Wolves.
 However, his UEFA Pro Licence and popularity with the players made him a serious candidate to replace Mel in the summer.
 Alan Irvine got the job however, and Downing left the club in January 2015 following a backroom reshuffle by new boss Tony Pulis.

 England youth

 Downing was appointed head coach of the England U20 team in July 2015, initially on an interim basis.
-His appointed was made permanent in February 2016.
+His appointment was made permanent in February 2016.
 He changed roles to become head coach of the England U19 team in August 2016.
 He led the under-19s to victory in the 2017 UEFA European Under-19 Championship with a 2–1 victory over Portugal.
 He was a part of Gareth Southgate's scouting team at the 2018 FIFA World Cup in Russia.
 Downing left his post in August 2020 to join Championship club Bristol City as an assistant head coach to Dean Holden.